dyhes/zulip/docs/production/email-gateway.md

 ## Local delivery setup

-Zulip's Puppet configuration provides everything needed to run this integration; you just need to enable and configure it as follows.
+Aloha's Puppet configuration provides everything needed to run this integration; you just need to enable and configure it as follows.

 The main decision you need to make is what email domain you want to